-- 1. Examine current and controversial issues in the field of Education. - 2.
-Investigate issues in Education using quantitative and/or qualitative research methods. - 3.
-Recommend solutions to alleviate issues in the field of Education. - 4.
-Disseminate research information to key stakeholders in the field of Education. - 5.
-Advocate for a quality education system for students, teachers, and schools. - 6.
-Examine the impact of second language Hawaiiian immersion instruction on students, teacher pedagogy, and schools.
+- 1. Explain current issues and consideration in the field of Education. - 2.
+Research issues and considerations in the field of Education using quantitative and/or qualitative methods. - 3.
+Recommend informed solutions to address issues in the field of Education. - 4.
+Effectively advocate for quality education for students, teachers, and schools in writing. - 5.
+Examine the impact of second language Hawaiian immersion instruction on students, teacher pedagogy, and schools.

-ED 278D Special Topics in Education -Mental Health in Schools (1)
+ED 278D Special Topics in Education -Mental Health in Schools (2)